dei-layborer/fauxreilly/README.md

 ## Usage

 First, import the package at the top of your ``typst`` file.
-I'm working on getting it submitted to typst universe, but in the meantime, you'll need to do so manually.
+I'm working on getting it submitted to ``typst universe``, but in the meantime, you'll need to do so manually.
 See [the documentation](https://typst.app/docs/reference/scripting/#modules) on importing a module for specifics.

 Only one function is exposed, ``#orly()``.
 This will create its own page in the document at whatever location you call the function.
 In other words, any content in the ``typst`` document that appears before ``#orly()`` is called will be before the O'Rly? page in the PDF that ``typst`` renders.
 Anything after the function call will be on subsequent page(s).